-24
+Figure 24 - The total permeability misfit of the synthetic oil reservoir for 10 iterations.

 4.1.2 Synthetic Gas Reservoir Case Study

 In this section, I describe the utility of the proposed approach to a dry gas reservoir.
 Again, the model is defined on a 21x21x1 mesh reservoir with a producing well in the middle.
-The formation and fracture permeabilities are 8.12md and 1000 md respectively.
+The formation and fracture permeabilities are 8.12md and 1000md respectively.
+The reservoirs properties are listed in Table 2.

-2
+Table 2 - Reservoir Properties for Synthetic Gas Reservoir